shyn-wang/opus/README.md

 <br>

-_An elo-based system was specifically chosen in place of a conventional point tally model for its dynamic handling of rating changes and self-correcting nature.
+_An elo-based system was specifically chosen in place of a conventional point-tally model for its dynamic handling of rating changes and self-correcting nature, both of which power the [probabilistic matchmaking algorithm](#roulette-wheel-selection-system-matchmaking).
 Under this system, no era/composer is ever truly eliminated from high-ranking contention while a test is ongoing._

-For instance, If a user initially chooses against pieces pertaining to a specific era, but is later shown a work they love matched against a high-ranking opponent, picking the lower-rated era provides it with an <ins>opportunity</ins> (see roulette wheel selection breakdown) to recover in ranking and end the test as one of the user's top-ranked preferences.
+For instance, if a user initially chooses against pieces pertaining to a specific era, but is later shown a work they love matched against a high-ranking opponent, picking the lower-rated era provides it with an <ins>opportunity</ins> (see roulette wheel selection breakdown) to recover in ranking and end the test as one of the user's top-ranked preferences.
 This prevents outlier pieces from drastically hurting an otherwise favoured category, rewarding overall consistency.

 #### Roulette wheel selection system (Matchmaking)
-The roulette wheel selection system is used to apply weighted probabilities to the matchmaking process in place of random generation.
+The roulette wheel selection system is used to apply weighted probabilities (based on relative elo ratings) to the matchmaking process in place of random generation.

 At the start of a test, all competing categories are assigned equal probability weights that initially sum to 1.0, which like the elo ratings, are updated round over round when winners are selected.
-The change in the probabilities of the winning and losing category per round are equal to the change in elo rating that occurs, divided by a constant value.
+The change in the probabilities of the winning and losing category per round are proportional to the change in elo rating that occurs, divided by a constant value.

 In era mode, this constant is set to 400 for a max 0.1 increase/decrease in a single category's probability weight per round.